What is a power of attorney (POA)?

 Some types of power of attorney remain valid if the donor (you) becomes mentally incapable.
 Please

 attorney page for further information.
 For further information on mental capacity please

 Yes.
 If you appoint more than one attorney, you must specify whether they are to act 'jointly' (ie

 together) or 'jointly and severally' (ie together or individually).
 It is worth noting that if you

 appoint your attorneys to act 'jointly' they won't be able to have access to Telephone Banking or

-Internet Banking and they won't be able to have a debit card.
+Internet Banking.
 If you appointed your attorneys to act

 ‘jointly and severally’, however, you would be able to choose and appoint one of your attorneys to

 have access to the above services.